JayLovesProgramming/FiveM-Text-UI/README.md

 # Text UI
-a simple piece of ui, feel free to use it
+A simple piece of ui, feel free to use it

 The current exports available are:
 - `exports.text_ui:showTextUI("Enter Organ Heist", "Press E", "E")`